trentonyo/booki/README.md

 ## Overview

 - Live image recognition
-- Highly performant
+- Highly performant*
 - Modular

-The platform takes periodic images from your screen and runs them through a highly performant image recognition processor against light data validation defined for any given game*.
+The platform takes periodic images from your screen and runs them through a highly performant image recognition processor against light data validation defined for any given game**.

+_* Have not tested yet today (10/29/2024), the color counting may have tanked performance._

-Specialized scripts use the game's logic to predict win probability over the course of the game, while it's being played.
+_** Specialized scripts use the game's logic/rules to clean up noisy data and predict win probability over the course of the game, while it's being played._

 -------------